 - List – then prioritize – Potential Problems of executing that Action;

-- Identifier Likely Causes of the high-priority potential problems;
+- Identify Likely Causes of the high-priority potential problems;

 - Develop (and assign) Preventive Actions that will eliminate the likely cause;